drcmda/react-contextual/API.md

 import { moduleContext } from 'react-contextual'
 ```

-Creates a global module-scoped context object and injects it both as `this.props.context` into the wrapped component, as well as `Component.Context`, so consumers can import the component and readily use it:
+Creates a global module-scoped context object and injects it both as `this.props.context` into the wrapped component.
+Consumers can import the component and readily use it as a context provider:

 ```js
 @moduleContext()